edvbb/standart-function/README.md

 # standart-function
-# standart functions is to apply fast in many case studies
+# standart functions are to apply fast in many case studies